 Create System Image Backup in Windows 11/10

-If you are using a USB Drive to store the System Image Backup, make sure that the USB Drive is formatted to NTFS Format and it has sufficient storage capacity to store the System Image.
+If you are using USB Drive to store the System Image Backup, make sure that USB Drive is formatted to NTFS Format and it has sufficient storage capacity to store the System Image Backup of your computer.

 Steps to Create System Image Backup

-You can follow the steps below to create a System Image Backup of your computer on a USB Flash Drive or an External Hard Drive attached to the computer.
+The steps to create System Image Backup of Windows computer to USB Flash Drive and External Hard Drive attached to the computer are practically the same.

-1. Plug the External Hard Drive or USB Flash Drive to the USB Port of the computer.
+1. Plug the USB/External Drive to the computer.

-2. Type Control Panel in the Search bar and click on Control Panel Desktop App in the search results.
+2. Type Control Panel in the Search bar and click on Control Panel in the Search results.

 3. On the Control Panel screen, switch to Large Icons view and click on Backup & Restore (Windows 7).